 If your state’s laws do not protect renters after a foreclosure, one way to avoid losing your rental home in this situation, at least for a while, is to work out a deal the new owner.
 You might be able negotiate a new lease or other agreement that will allow you to stay in the property.

 Fannie Mae, for example, offers a program that allows renters to remain in the property after a foreclosure by paying rent to Fannie for a period of time.
 In addition, renters may be eligible to get financial assistance if/when they choose to move out.

 Questions for Your Attorney

-- I just found out about my landlord's foreclosure, which started about 3 months ago.
+- I just found out that my landlord is in foreclosure.
 I've been paying rent regularly, but now he's nowhere to be found.
 The bank says I'm late on rent and it wants to evict me.
 What can I do?

 - I just received a summons and complaint on my landlord's foreclosure action.
 Should I start looking for a new place to live right now, or will the bank keep my lease in place?
 Do I have any say in the matter?

 - Does my state have any laws protecting tenants during a sale or foreclosure?